-Attention: The presence of 5 V standby power might result in damage to your hardware unless you disconnect the power cord from the wall before opening the computer cover.
+The presence of 5 V standby power might result in damage to your hardware unless you disconnect the power cord from the wall before opening the computer cover.

-- Remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 6). - If necessary, remove the side cover (see "Removing the Side Cover" on page 39). - 1 Remove the screw and then remove the cover to the opening on the computer wall.
+- Remove the computer cover (see "Disconnecting Cables and Removing the Cover" on page 6). - If necessary, remove the side cover (see "Removing the Side Cover" on page 34). - 1 Remove the screw and then remove the AGP card that is currently installed.

-2 Install the AGP adapter.
+2 Install the new AGP adapter.
 The following illustration shows the installation of an AGP adapter.
 The connector provided with the AGP adapter is accessible through the one of the two openings on the computer wall.

-Note: Some adapters support the attachment of secondary adapters, sometimes daughterboards called daughterboards Because a daughterboard might provide other connections for external devices, a second opening is provided in the computer chassis for access
+Some adapters support the attachment of secondary adapters, sometimes daughterboards.
+Because a daughterboard might provide other connections for external devices, a second opening is provided in the computer chassis for access

-- Go to the device-record form in Using Your Personal Computer, and add the name of the AGP adapter you installed. - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 73.
+- Go to the device-record form in the IntelliStation E Pro User Guide, and add the name of the AGP adapter you installed. - To work with another option, go to the appropriate section. - To complete the installation, go to Chapter 7, "Completing the Installation" on page 67.